adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 This repository will help you execute the catalog data ingestion into your ACO instance.
 Internally, a devSDK is used to execute these requests.
 Please reach out to your account manager to know more about getting access to these devSDKs.

 **Important:** This repository helps you with the catalog data ingestion, this does not create the Channel and Policies called out in the [tutorial](https://experienceleague.adobe.com/en/docs/commerce/optimizer/use-case/admin-use-case).
-In your early access on-boarding email you would have received steps on creating these Channels and Policies.
+In your early access on-boarding process you would have received steps on creating these Channels and Policies.
 Please create them using the ACO UI.

 ## What Will We Do?